Sustainable camelina-based aviation fuel arrives at MSP

 Photo illustration

 "The fact that this first flight is fueled with Sustainable Aviation Fuel (SAF) made from camelina, an innovative regenerative agricultural crop grown in Minnesota, is a breakthrough far beyond what we thought possible just six months ago.
-Our partners at Ecolab and the University of Minnesota deserve special thanks for their contributions, which made this innovation possible," said Peter Frosch, President and CEO of the GREATER MSP Partnership.
+Our partners at Cargill and the University of Minnesota deserve special thanks for their contributions, which made this innovation possible," said Peter Frosch, President and CEO of the GREATER MSP Partnership.

 Cargill worked with Minnesota and North Dakota growers last fall to plant 2,000 acres of winter camelina, which was harvested this summer and used as a feedstock for the SAF.
-The Forever Green Initiative supported this pilot through technical and financial assistance provided via the Environmental and Economic Clusters of Opportunity program, which is funded by the Clean Water Fund
+The Forever Green Initiative supported this pilot through technical and financial assistance provided via the Environmental and Economic Clusters of Opportunity program, which is funded by the Clean Water Fund.

 Read coverage from the Star Tribune and AgWeek.